jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

 The course has been designed to be flexible in terms of delivery, allowing it to be adapted to and reused in various environments.
-We have adopted a modular design for the course material -- using Quarto for the slides with each section in a separate file, and each associated exercise in a separate directory.
+We have adopted a modular design for the course material -- each subsection of the slides is contained in a separate file, and each associated exercise in a separate directory.
 This allows for easy inclusion or exclusion of particular sections in the workshop meaning the content can be adapted to the length and focus of the sessions and the skills of the audience.